Volunteering for Code Club

 DBS Checks and Insurance

 STEM Ambassadors is a volunteering programme for STEM (science, technology, engineering and maths) professionals and those with a personal interest in STEM subjects.
 STEM Ambassadors receive a free enhanced DBS check, are insured by STEMNET, and also benefit from being linked into a local network of schools and volunteers.
-The local STEM Ambassadors team work closely with schools and may be able to assist you in contacting schools.
-There are also training opportunities and networking events, so you can get to know your fellow volunteers.

 Please note that membership of the STEM Ambassadors Programme is not mandatory for those wishing to get involved.
 However, we think it’s a great way to make sure you’re fully supported in your volunteering.